BARZAKH – برزخ

 “It has been seen on numerous occasions by ahl al-kashf of graves, that like shahîds, in their graves, some enthusiastic and serious students of ‘ilm who die when busy with their studies suppose themselves to be alive and still studying.
 Indeed, while observing a student who died when studying ‘ilm of sarf and nahw3 , one such ahl al-kashf of graves was curious what answer the student would give to Munkar and Nakir in his grave, and he heard that when the questioning malâikah asked him: مَنْ رَبُّكَ 4 , the student replied that malâikah: "مَنْ5 is the subject, and رَبُّكَ6 is its predicate."
 He gave a grammatical answer, supposing himself to be in his madrasa.”
 The Rays ( 353 )

-1 (Allah, Who causes the seed and the fruit-stone to split and sprout)
+1 (Who causes the seed and the fruit-stone to split and sprout.)

-2 (The true dreams of the accepted, respected and trustable people.
-The veracious dreams, in which the haqiqah of theirs occur in this world as they are seen.)
+2 The true dreams of the accepted, respectable and trustable people.
+The veracious dreams, which their haqiqahs occur in this world as it is seen.

 “Experiencing them numerous times, ru’yâ as-sâdiqah became for me like decisive proofs at the degree of haqq al-yaqîn, that Ilahî Qadar encompasses all things.
 Yes, especially the last few years, these dreams have reached such a degree that it has become certain for me that the most insignificant events and unimportant dealings and even the most commonplace conversations I will have the following day are written and recorded before they occur, and that by dreaming of them the night before, I have read them not with my tongue but with my eyes.
 Not once, not a hundred times, but perhaps a thousand times, the things I have said in my dreams or the people I have dreamt of at night, although I had not thought of them at all, turned out exactly or with little interpretation the following day.
 It means that the most insignificant events are both recorded and written before they happen.
 That is to say, there is no coincidence, events do not occur arbitrarily, they are not without order.”
 The Letters ( 410-411 )